bwt/OpenPaperView/README.md

 -----

-Disclaimer 1 : This Android application only work with OpenPaper.work.
+Disclaimer 1 : This Android application only works with OpenPaper.work.
 It also requires a lot of setup.
 If you don't want to spend hours preparing a server (only to be disappointed because the application is not what you expected) you can use the demo mode of the application (and be disappointed right away)